My Experience with DBS Treasures

 A Meet-Up for Product Selling

 There was no email reply to my query (so much for sharing more details per stated on the screenshot eh?), but a meet-up was proposed.
-I met up with my RM who was accompanied by a Product Manager (PM).
+So I had a meet up with my RM who was accompanied by a Product Manager (PM).
 Before the meeting, I was under the impression that the RM would review my financials and risk appetite to recommend suitable investments for my portfolio or perhaps discuss a mortgage refinancing.
 That was not the case.

 My original query about the promotion remained unanswered; the RM said she wasn’t aware of the details and needed to check.
 Meanwhile, I was pitched an annuity plan (a DBS–Manulife tie-up) bundled with a DBS loan “exclusive to Treasures clients.”
 The minimum single premium was $500,000, and the loan component was meant to boost the monthly payouts.

-After originally agreeing, I thought it through again and decided not to sign for it.
+After being persuaded to take it up at first, I thought it through again that night and decided not to.
 My reasons being:

 1. The DBS loan offered does not have a fixed interest rate.
-The strategy relies on earning more from the annuity portfolio than the loan interest—meaning the payout isn’t fixed.
+The strategy relies on earning the difference between the annuity portfolio returns and the bank loan interest—meaning the payout isn’t fixed.
 I might be enticed by the falling interest rates now but that does not mean interest rates will stay low forever.
+The rate of returns from the annuity portfolio is also not guaranteed.

 2. It is essentially a life insurance (which I don't need) and requires a 10-year commitment before I can surrender the plan without penalty.
 A lot of things and life circumstances can change in a decade, and I might need the capital elsewhere.